East Kilbride–Glasgow Central line: East Kilbride Enhancement

 As part of a Scottish Government investment, the line is in the process of being electrified and upgraded at a cost of £140 million.
 The purpose of the enhancement project has been cited to be increasing reliability on the line and contributing to the decarbonisation of Scotland's railways.
 This primarily occurred during a 16-week closure of the line between 25 January and 18 May 2025.
 During this time, no services ran on the line, however Network Rail provided rail replacement buses as an alternative.
-The project is aiming to be completed in full by December 2025.
+The project was completed in full in December 2025.

 As part of the upgrade, the double-track was extended by 1.4 km between East Kilbride and Hairmyres, and 22 km of new overhead power cables have been installed.
 To accommodate the overhead line equipment, the existing track was also lowered underneath three bridges.
 New signalling systems were also installed on the line.
 The upgrade also includes major station works, including new stations at East Kilbride and Hairmyres; new footbridges have been built at Busby, Giffnock, and Clarkston, where a new station entrance was built and access to platform 2 was improved.
 The new station at Hairmyres is located 500 m west of the original site.

 Services

 The initial passenger train service on the line was three trains each way with an extra train on Saturday.
 The trains used the GB&NDR terminus at Southside railway station in Glasgow.
-When that closed in 1877, the trains used Gorbals on the Glasgow, Barrhead and Kilmarnock Joint Railway extension to St Enoch as a temporary arrangement, until in June 1879 they transferred to the new Glasgow Central station.
+When that closed in 1877, the trains used Gorbals on the Glasgow, Barrhead and Kilmarnock Joint Railway extension to St Enoch as a temporary arrangement, until in June 1879 they transferred to the new Glasgow Central station, which had opened on 1 August 1879.

-As of May 2025, the current service on the line is 2tph between Glasgow Central and East Kilbride; all services are operated by ScotRail.
-Although overhead power cables have been installed as part of the East Kilbride Enhancement project, electric trains will not be introduced on the line until later in 2025.
-Therefore, services remain operated using British Rail Class 156 DMUs.
+As of December 2025, the current service on the line is 2tph between Glasgow Central and East Kilbride; all services are operated by ScotRail.
+Services are predominantly operated by Class 380 EMUs, with some services being operated by Class 156 DMUs.